 The Ohio Department of Veterans Services coordinates state-level veteran benefits and operates two Ohio Veterans Homes (Sandusky and Georgetown) with skilled nursing and domiciliary beds for Ohio-resident veterans.
 State benefits include emergency financial assistance through the County Veterans Service Commission and the Veterans Bonus program.

-VA Caregiver Support Line
+VA Caregiver Support Line and coordinators

 The federal VA Caregiver Support Line is 1-855-260-3274, Monday through Friday 8 a.m. to 8 p.m.
 ET, Saturday 8 a.m. to 5 p.m.
 ET.
 Each VAMC also has a Caregiver Support Coordinator who is the right local point of contact for PCAFC applications and VDC enrollment.

-Pending Ohio legislation
+Ohio legislation and estate recovery

 Two caregiver-specific bills are pending in the 136th General Assembly as of May 2026.
 Neither has been enacted; do not plan around either, but watch the 2026 session.
+Estate recovery, at the end of this section, is the opposite case: it is settled Ohio law, and it is worth planning around now.

 HB 279 / SB 205, Family Caregiver Tax Credit